jsdir/datastored/docs/model.md

 - `attributes` (required, object)

   Describes model attributes and their values.
 Attributes are defined with the names as keys and the options as values.
-Multiple builtin attrobite options are exported from the `datastored` module:
+Multiple built-in attribute options are exported from the `datastored` module:

   ```js
   {